understandable-machine-intelligence-lab/Quantus/docs/source/getting_started/installation.md

 ### Installing from PyPI

-If you already have `Pytorch` or `Tensorflow` installed on your machine, Quantus can be obtained from [PyPI](https://pypi.org/project/quantus/) as follows:
+If you already have [PyTorch](https://pytorch.org/) or [Tensorflow](https://www.tensorflow.org) installed on your machine, Quantus can be obtained from [PyPI](https://pypi.org/project/quantus/) as follows:

 ```setup
 pip install quantus